-Keir Starmer says he’s happy to be branded ‘fiscal conservative’
+Keir Starmer says he’s happy to be branded a ‘fiscal conservative’

 Sir Keir Starmer has said he is happy to be branded a “fiscal conservative” as he repeatedly refused to commit to greater spending on the NHS and other public services.

-The Labour leader was called “delusional” by the Labour left – but Sir Keir insisted that he did not mind “ruffling feathers” and he argued that his party could not win power by offering reckless spending pledges.
+The Labour leader was called “delusional” by the Labour left – but Sir Keir insisted that he did not mind “ruffling feathers” and argued that his party could not win power by offering reckless spending pledges.

-Mr Starmer is also facing a row over his party’s benefits policy, after he revealed that a Labour government would keep the controversial two-child cap on benefits devised by austerity architect George Osborne.
+Sir Keir is also facing a row over his party’s benefits policy, after he revealed that a Labour government would keep the controversial two-child cap on benefits devised by austerity architect George Osborne.

-But asked on BBC’s Sunday with Laura Kuenssberg if he would scrap the cap, which restricts support to the first two children, Sir Keir said: “We’re not changing that policy.”
+But asked on the BBC’s Sunday with Laura Kuenssberg if he would scrap the cap, which means support is only provided for the first two children in a family, Sir Keir said: “We’re not changing that policy.”

-Mr Starmer repeatedly refused to say if Labour would spend more on public services if in power, saying only: “A Labour government always will invest in our public services.
+The Labour leader repeatedly refused to say whether his party would spend more on public services in government, stating only that “a Labour government always will invest in our public services.
 The way to invest in our public services is to grow our economy.”

-Urging “reform” of the NHS rather than commit to any more money, Sir Keir said: “If all we do is simply patch up and keep going then we won’t fix the fundamentals and that’s why reform is so important.”
+Urging “reform” of the NHS rather than committing to providing it with more money, Sir Keir said: “If all we do is simply patch up and keep going, then we won’t fix the fundamentals, and that’s why reform is so important.”

 Asked if he was happy to be known as a “fiscal conservative”, Sir Keir said: “I don’t mind what label people put on me.”